-I learned this definition of grace years ago and it’s a good one
+I learned this definition of grace years ago and I believe it’s a good one.

-Grace = God’s willingness to use His power and ability on our behalf, even though we don’t deserve it.
+Grace is God’s willingness to use His power and ability on our behalf, even though we don’t deserve it.

 Let’s also consider Romans 10:8, “But what does it say?
-“The word is near you, in your mouth and in your heart” (that is, the word of faith which we proclaim):”.
-God hasn’t given your pastor or some other great minister more faith than you He has given each one of us the same faith.
-The reason that some seem to have more faith is just that they have developed it more and are therefore able to walk in what seems to be higher levels of grace.
+“The word is near you, in your mouth and in your heart” (that is, the word of faith which we proclaim).”
+God hasn’t given your pastor, or some other great minister, more faith than you.
+He has given each one of us the same faith.
+Some believers seem to have more faith because they have developed it further.
+They are therefore able to walk in what seems to be higher levels of grace.
 God is just as willing to move on your behalf as He is anyone else’s, but you will walk in greater levels of that grace as the knowledge of Him is increased in your life.
-You have to see that faith is like a seed.
-It only grows when you plant it and water it.
-(Luke 17:5-6)
+You have to see that faith is like a seed; it only grows when you plant and water it (Luke 17:5-6).